dtr-org/unit-e-clonemachine/README.md

 `--bitcoin-branch` option (in the scenario from above it would be `--bitcoin-branch=bitcoin/master`).

-## mechanics
+## Mechanics

-The transformations are carried out in a safe way, i.e. certain replacements must not happen (so there is a blacklist to prevent that), as for example the mac build downloads dependencies from `bitcoincore.org` (the blacklist item would be exactly that `bitcoincore.org`, i.e. the script does not replace some occurences if they occur in a certain context).
+The transformations are carried out in a safe way, i.e. certain replacements must not happen (so there is a blacklist to prevent that), as for example the mac build downloads dependencies from `bitcoincore.org` (the blacklist item would be exactly that `bitcoincore.org`, i.e. the script does not replace some occurrences if they occur in a certain context).

-Also some replacements only happen if they are not preceeded or followed by a certain regular expression (artifical example: to replace `unt` safely but not `grunt`).
+Also some replacements only happen if they are not preceded or followed by a certain regular expression (contrived example: to replace `unt` safely but not `grunt`).

-## what it does not do
+## What it does not do

 It does not apply certain patches which alter the behavior of the coin.
 All you get from applying this script is a generic altcoin which works exactly like bitcoin but is named unit-e.
 It helps, but it does not do everything (and it is not intended to).

-## requirements
+## Requirements

 Clonemachine requires Python 3.6 or later.

-## setup
+## Setup

 In order to run clonemachine and its tests you need to install its dependencies.
 You can do so by running `pip3 install -r requirements.txt` in the root dir of the repository.

-## tests
+## Tests

 Clonemachine comes with a couple of unit, integration, and regression tests.
 They can be run through `make`.
 See the [`Makefile`](Makefile) for some more